Erbs Palsy Compensation Claims

 Will I have to go to court?

 In a majority of cases, compensation claims settle outside of court.
-Our personal injury lawyers have dealt with many claims and understand how traumatic attending court can be , which is why we endeavour to achieve an early settlement.
+Our birth injury lawyers have dealt with many claims and understand how traumatic attending court can be , which is why we endeavour to achieve an early settlement.

 If you are required to attend court, we will provide you with a full range of support and guidance.
 Everything will be explained in plain, simple language and we will swiftly answer any questions you may have about the process.